Lawman (TV series): Premise

 Dan Troop leaves Abilene, Kansas, for the town of Laramie, Wyoming.
 He is offered the town marshal's job after the previous marshal, David Lemp, is murdered.
 On the way into town, he meets Johnny McKay, who is placing a tombstone on Lemp's grave.
-Johnny mistakes Dan for a crook, but they meet again at the cafe owned by Lemp's widow Dru (Bek Nelson) where Johnny works as a dishwasher.
+Johnny mistakes Dan for a crook, but they meet again at the cafe owned by Lemp's widow, Dru (Bek Nelson), where Johnny works as a dishwasher.
 Dan puts a sign in the window of the marshal's office that reads, "Deputy Wanted".

-Johnny applies for the job but Dan turns him down, believing that 19-year-old Johnny is too young.
+Johnny applies for the job, but Dan turns him down, believing that 19-year-old Johnny is too young.
 Dan later comes across Lacey Hawks (Edd Byrnes) in the Bluebonnet Saloon.
-Lacey tries to coax Dan into a gunfight, but Dan arrests him instead.
+Lacey tries to coax Dan into a gunfight, but Dan arrests him, instead.
 Lacey promises Dan that his two brothers Flynn (Jack Elam) and Walt (Lee Van Cleef) will come after him.
-Johnny tells Dan that Flynn is the one who killed Marshal Lemp; the whole town saw him do it but were too afraid to stand up to him.
+Johnny tells Dan that Flynn is the one who killed Marshal Lemp; the whole town saw him do it, but they were too afraid to stand up to him.
 He again volunteers to help Dan take them down, but Troop refuses.
 Johnny tells him that he cannot take both Hawks brothers alone.
-Dan goes out to face them anyway.
+Dan goes out to face them, anyway.
 Dan shoots Flynn, but then hears another shot from behind him.
 Dan sees Walt fall dead, and then turns around to see Johnny with a rifle in his hand.
-Dan motions for Johnny to follow him back into the office, and then takes down the "Deputy Wanted" sign.
+Dan motions for Johnny to follow him back into the office and then takes down the "Deputy Wanted" sign.

 During the course of season one, Troop teaches Johnny the fundamentals of law enforcement.
 Frequently, while Troop is pursuing outlaws, Johnny remains behind to guard the town.
-In seasons two through four, though, Johnny becomes more involved in the action and carries some entire episodes by himself (such as in the season-three episode "Chantay" and season-four episode 2 "The Youngest").
+In seasons two through four, Johnny becomes more involved in the action and carries some entire episodes by himself (such as in the season-three episode "Chantay" and season-four episode "The Youngest").
 During season one, the episodes maintain a serious tone, but when Lily arrives at the start of season two, the scripts begin incorporating some comedic elements that lighten the tone, as well as some elements of romance, as Dan Troop and Lily Merrill's friendship grows.
 Johnny always addressed Marshal Dan Troop as "Mr. Troop" or "Sir" throughout the series run.
 Throughout season one, Troop usually called Johnny "Boy" with a tone indicating that it was aimed at Johnny's age; as the series progressed, Troop called Johnny by name more often than not, and only occasionally called him "Boy", though now with a tone indicating it was a term of friendship.